-Have students keep a journal where they can record weekly entries.
-Referencing Kolb or Gibbs' Experiential Learning models, provide students with a structure to use.
-Students should begin with objective descriptions of experiences, answering questions like, "What happened?"
-Then, students should try to understand the behaviors described using concepts or theories they've learned.
-The bulk of the entry should then be dedicated to interpretation, answering questions like: What knowledge or skills did you acquire today?
-What does it mean to you, your growth, and/or goals?
-What did you learn about others?
+Have students keep a journal where they can record weekly entries and provide students with a structure or simple prompt to use.
+One simple, established framework is "What?
+So what?
+Now what?"
+(Borton, 1970).
+In this framework, students begin with objective descriptions of experiences, noting what happened and relevant specifics like moments of challenge or success.
+The "so what?" portion asks students to make meaning of what happened, connecting it to concepts or theories they've learned, describing the larger impact of the work, or considering how it contributed to their development.
+The final piece is determining the next steps, whether that involves concrete actions to take in ongoing work or more general notes on how the student might use what they learned in similar situations in the future.

 Students can keep virtual notebooks, giving program staff permission to view them.
 Consider giving students flexibility on the format of their journals, using tools like voice memos or blogs if those media feel more natural or meaningful.